LaWebcapsule/orbits/docs/classes/RollBackAction.md

 ▸ **createRollBackWorkflow**(): [`Workflow`](Workflow.md)

+Instantiate workflow that will rollback this action.

 #### Returns

 [`Workflow`](Workflow.md)

-The workflow that wait for the end of this action if needed and then rollback this action.

 #### Inherited from